netket/netket/docs/api/sampler.md

 ```

-This is a list of shorthands that allow to construct a {class}`~netket.sampler.MetropolisSampler` or a {class}`~netket.sampler.ParallelTemperingSampler` with a corresponding rule.
+This is a list of shorthands that allow to construct a {class}`~netket.sampler.MetropolisSampler` with a corresponding rule.

 ```{eval-rst}
 .. currentmodule:: netket.sampler